michalsniezko/michalsniezko.github.io/index.md

 permalink: /
 ---

-# The Distributed Engineer's TIL
+# The Distributed Engineer's Handbook

 > Battle-tested patterns, architectural decisions, and sharp lessons from building distributed systems that actually run in production.
 >